AngelaIp/add-ssrs-reports-to-vault/README.md

 If reports have to be generated and stored automatically, the following issue arise:
 * Every generated report has the name rsgateway.aspx by default.
-* Users have to rename and save the Report by themself
+* Users have to rename and save the Report by themself.

 This sample code shows how to:
 * Access the SQL report server directly from Aras